chubby-c-a-t/proton-ge-isolated-launcher/README.md

 ## Technical Implementation & Prefix Directory

 The provided `proton-ge-isolated-launcher.sh` script automates the creation of isolated execution environments.
-It stores isolated Wine prefixes strictly inside the default Bottles Flatpak directory:
+It stores isolated Wine prefixes inside the default Bottles Flatpak directory:

 ```bash
 $HOME/.var/app/com.usebottles.bottles/data/bottles/bottles
 ```

-This specific location is utilized because it is natively accessible to the Bottles Flatpak sandbox, meaning no manual Flatpak permission changes are required.
+This specific location is utilised because it is natively accessible to the Bottles Flatpak sandbox, meaning no manual Flatpak permission changes should be required.

 The automation script executes the following logic:

 - Detects the appropriate Proton-GE runner dynamically.
-- Extracts the executable filename to generate a sanitized, filesystem-safe prefix name.
+- Extracts the executable filename to generate a sanitised, filesystem-safe and easily comprehendible prefix name.
-- Creates a new prefix using the strict long-flags of bottles-cli (`--bottle-name`, `--environment application`, `--runner`) only if the prefix does not already exist, preventing unintended overwrites.
+- Creates a new prefix using the long-flags of bottles-cli (`--bottle-name`, `--environment application`, `--runner`) only if the prefix does not already exist, preventing unintended overwrites.
 - Launches the executable securely inside the Flatpak sandbox.

-**Note regarding customizations:**
+**Note regarding customisations:**
-Unlike previous iterations, the current script hardcodes the prefix directory to ensure strict compatibility with Flatpak permissions.
-If overriding the prefix path is required, the script must be manually modified, and the new directory must be explicitly permitted via Flatseal or `--filesystem=` flags.
+The current script hardcodes the prefix directory to ensure compatibility with Bottle's Flatpak permissions.
+If overriding the prefix path is required, the script must be manually modified, and the new directory explicitly permitted.

 ---